 The lamp will also illuminate when a DPF regeneration or addition of diesel exhaust fluid (DEF) is required.
+For PACCAR PX Engines, this icon may also illuminate if the crankcase breather element needs attention.
 Another function of the check engine lamp is to warn the operator of an impending idle shutdown.
 When the idle shutdown timer is 30 seconds from expiring, the ECM begins flashing the check engine warning lamp once per second.
 When the timer expires, the ECM will turn off the warning lamp and shut down the engine.